psood708/OS_Scheduling_Algorithms/README.md

 To use the chatbot, enter a question in the input field and click the "Send" button to send the question to the backend API.
 The chatbot's response will be displayed on the screen.

-## Contributing

-To contribute to this project, follow these steps:

-1. Fork this repository.
-2. Create a new branch: `git checkout -b new-feature`.
-3. Make your changes and commit them: `git commit -m 'Add some feature'`
-4. Push to the branch: `git push origin new-feature`
-5. Submit a pull request.

-Please make sure to write descriptive commit messages and to test your changes before submitting the pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 # TechStack Used
 - ReactJs
 - NodeJs